mproffitt/importmanager/README.md

 > **Warning**
 >
-> Processors can contain both wildcards and catagory level operations and no
+> Processors can contain both wildcards and catagory level operations and whilst
-> recursion check is undertaken.
-This means that the following config is
+> some recursion check is undertaken, it is not currently possible to detect
-> completely valid and without due care, it's possible to bounce files
+> deeply recursive moves.
+For example:
-> continually between two locations.
+>
+> This can be detected:
 >
 > ```yaml
 > paths: